chsasank/chsasank.github.io/_posts/tech/2023-12-16-scheme-compiler-1-integers.md

 ```

 And that's all for today folks.
 We have generated assembly instructions for compiling a integer, linked to a simple runtime and ran it.
 In the next part, we'll continue with compiling constants and other features.

+Working code at the end of this step can be found at my [Github repo](https://github.com/chsasank/scheme-incremental-compiler) with tag [`step_1_integers`](https://github.com/chsasank/scheme-incremental-compiler/releases/tag/step_1_integers)